-Now get the move tool and press control J in windows or command J on a Mac to duplicate the layer.
-And then on the document while holding down the shift key, click and drag the shape to the right until there's a good bit of space between the two stripes.

-And again, press control J in windows or command J on a Mac to duplicate this Stripe again.
-And on the document while holding down the shift key, click and drag the Stripe to the right until it appears that they have an equal distance between them.
+Now get the move tool.
+And press control J in windows or J on a Mac to duplicate the layer.
+On the document while holding down the shift key, click and drag the shape to the right until there is some space between the two light gray layers.
+And then press again, press control J in windows or command J on a Mac to duplicate the layer.
+And on the document while holding down the shift key, click and drag the shape to the right until Photoshop shows that the distance between the stripes is equal, just like that.
 Now in the layers panel shift click on the bottom light gray layer so that all three Stripe layers are active.
-Then in the tool options, click on the distribute center icon.
-This will ensure that they are evenly spaced.
-Now with the three Stripe layers still active press control G in windows or command G on a Mac to group the layers together.
-Then in the layers panel, double click on the name of the group to change it and type the word stripes and then press enter to commit the name change.
+Then press control G in windows or command G on a Mac to group the layers together.
+In the layers panel, double click on the name of the group and change the name of the group to stripes and then press enter to commit the name change.
 Now press the letter D to reset the color chips to the default of black over white.

-Now you can get the horizontal type tool.
-And in the tool options, click on the tool options menu icon and choose reset tool.
-And then leave the font set to something basic like myriad pro.
-Set the size to 24 points and set the alignment to center.
-And then on the document roughly under the two inch mark, click once and type the words text here in all caps, and then click the checkmark to commit.
-Now we want to center the type between the stripes and the right document edge.
-So let's get the rectangular marquee tool.
-In the tool options, change the aspect to normal, but leave all the other settings the same.
-And then on the document, click and drag a selection between the right edge of the right Stripe and the right edge of the document, also making sure to go from the top edge to the bottom edge.
-Then get the move tool and in the tool options, click on the align vertical centers icon and click on the align horizontal centers icon.
-Then press control D in windows or command D on a Mac to de-select.
+Now get the horizontal type tool.
+And then first in the menu bar, choose window character to open the character panel.
+Click on the character panel menu icon and choose reset character and then close the character panel.
+Then in the tool options, set the font to something basic like myriad pro and set the size to 24 points and choose center alignment.
+On the document, roughly under the two inch mark, click once and type the phrase text here in all caps and then click the checkmark to commit.
+Now we want to center the type between the stripes and the right document edge, so let's get the rectangular marquee tool.
+And in the tool options, change the style to normal, but leave everything else the same.
+Then on the document, click and drag a selection between the right edge of the right Stripe and the right edge of the document.
+Also making sure that it goes from the top to the bottom edge as well.
+And then get the move tool and click on the align horizontal centers icon and click on the align vertical centers icon.
+And then press control D in windows or command D on a Mac to de-select.

 Now your first paper strip template is ready for saving.
 Make sure to save this file with a unique name.
 I'm going to make a folder on my computer just for the word art I create in this class.
 I think it's a good idea to create a folder structure like this.
 Have a master folder called custom word art.
 Inside that master folder create another folder called paper strip templates.
-Inside the paper strip templates folder, save your first paper strip as paper strip template zero one dot PSD.
+Inside the paper strip templates folder.
+Save your first paper strip template as paper strip template zero one dot PSD.
 Here's another look at the paper strip template we just created.
 At the end of each of these videos, I'm going to show you different ways you can use paper strips in your projects while also providing a few do's and don'ts.
 Here is one of the many ways you can use a paper strip.
 Paper strips work great when they are included in a cluster.
-In this case, I created a photo frame cluster and used the paper strip to help highlight the photo.
+In this case, I created a photo frame cluster and use the paper strip to help highlight the photo.
 Here are a few tips when using paper strips in your project.